taemon1337/ec-manager/README.md

 docker run --rm \
   -v ~/.aws:/root/.aws:ro \
   ami-migrate:latest \
+  migrate \
-  --new-ami ami-xxxxx \
+  --new-ami ami-xxxxx
-  --latest-tag latest \
-  --enabled-value enabled
 ```

 ## CLI Arguments

+### Global Flags
+- `--enabled-value` (optional, default: "enabled"): Value to match for the "ami-migrate" tag

+### Migrate Command
 - `--new-ami` (required): The ID of the new AMI to upgrade instances to
-- `--latest-tag` (optional, default: "latest"): The tag used to track the current AMI version
-- `--enabled-value` (optional, default: "enabled"): Value to match for the "ami-migrate" tag
+- `--instance-id` (optional): ID of specific instance to migrate (bypasses tag requirements)

+### Backup Command
+- `--instance-id` (optional): ID of specific instance to backup (bypasses tag requirements)

 ## How It Works

 1. **AMI Version Management**:
    - The tool tracks AMI versions using tags
-   - When a new AMI is specified, the old "latest" AMI is archived
+   - When a new AMI is specified, the old "latest" AMI is marked as "previous"
    - The new AMI becomes the "latest" version
+   - If no AMI is marked as "latest", the new AMI is used as both old and new

 2. **Instance Selection**:
    - Instances are selected for migration if they have `ami-migrate=enabled`
-   - Running instances are migrated immediately
+   - Running instances require both `ami-migrate=enabled` and `ami-migrate-if-running=enabled`
-   - Stopped instances are handled based on additional tags

-3. **Instance State Handling**:
-   - Running instances: Migrated directly
-   - Stopped instances with `ami-migrate-if-running=enabled`:
-     1. Instance is started
-     2. Migration is performed
-     3. Instance is returned to its original state
-   - Stopped instances without the if-running tag: Skipped
+   - Stopped instances only require `ami-migrate=enabled`
-   - Failed migrations are tagged for tracking

-4. **Migration Process**:
+3. **Migration Process**:
-   - Migrations run in parallel for faster updates
    - Each instance's volumes are snapshotted before migration
+   - The instance is stopped if running
-   - Instance state is preserved throughout the process
+   - A new instance is created with the target AMI
+   - All tags are copied to the new instance
+   - The old instance is terminated
+   - If the instance was running, it is started again
    - Comprehensive error handling and status tracking

 ## Instance Tagging